A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Theta Lifts with Polynomials

-A more detailed analysis of the polynomial part of $\varphi(K)$ shows that the coefficients of this polynomial involve the lattice $K$, some cyclotomic numbers, and the Fourier coefficients of the modular form $f$.
-This is the reason for the coefficient $\frac{\sqrt{2}}{\pi^{m-1}}$ in the assertion of Theorem \ref{PhiLmm0}.
+Note that the coefficients of the polynomial part of $\varphi(Y)$ involve the lattice $K$, some roots of unity, and the Fourier coefficients of the modular form $f$ (this is the reason for the coefficient $\frac{\sqrt{2}}{\pi^{m-1}}$).
 Hence for ``algebraic'' $f$ these coefficients are algebraic.
 On the other hand, evaluating the constant coming from Equation \eqref{eta0} for $\eta=0$ is very hard.
-For example, for $N=1$ with non-zero $c_{0,0}$ we have constant terms only for even $m$, hence we need the values of the Riemann zeta function at odd positive integers, whose properties (not to mention a finite formula) are not yet known.
+For example, for $N=1$ we must take even $m$, yielding the values of the Riemann zeta function at odd positive integers, whose properties (not to mention a finite formula) are not yet known.